rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

         raise exception.InstanceInvalidState
 {% endhighlight %}

+#### Exploration 12

-We completed the active check (marked with an 'x'), and now the execution wants to ensure the host is up.
-We head to another private method \_check\_host\_is\_up
+I completed the active check (marked with an 'X' in the following code), and now the process ensures that the host is up.
+We head to another private method *_check_host_is_up*.

-*nova.conductor.tasks.live_migrate_LiveMigrationTask.\_execute* ->
+*nova.conductor.tasks.live_migrate_LiveMigrationTask._execute* ->
 {% highlight python %}
     def _execute():
-        self._check_instance_is_active()  (x)
+        self._check_instance_is_active()  (X)
         self._check_host_is_up(self.source) -->
 {% endhighlight %}

+#### Exploration 13

-Another fairly simple check here to verify that the source server is up and online.
-To do this it reaches out to the "servicegroup" which is the database driver to run some checks against down time.
-So long as this returns fine, we move on again.
-There is not too much to be said directly about this code, as it mostly is regarding to the database drivers.
-We verify no exception here and we return to the execution.
+Here's another fairly simple check to verify that the source server is up and online.
+To do this, it reaches out to the    `servicegroup`, which is the database driver, to run some checks against down time.
+A long as this returns successfully, we move on again.
+There is not too much to say about this code, because it mostly relates to the database drivers.
+If there's no exception here, we return to the execution.

-*nova.conductor.tasks.live\_migrate\_LiveMigrationTask.\_check\_host\_is\_up* ->
+*nova.conductor.tasks.live_migrate_LiveMigrationTask._check_host_is_up* ->
 {% highlight python %}
     def _check_host_is_up():
         service = objects.Service.get_by_compute_host(self.context, host)